User guide: Installation manual

-In case of an installation manual, the installation instruction is a separate document that focuses solely on the person(s) that will perform the installation.
+The installation instruction is a separate document that focuses solely on the person(s) that will perform the installation.
 However, the installation instruction can also be an integrated part of the overall owner's manual.

 The size, structure and content of an installation manual depend heavily on the nature of the product and the needs and capabilities of the intended target group.
 Furthermore, various standards and directives are available that provide guidance and requirements for the design of instructions.

 The international standard IEC 82079 prescribes the required installation topics for an installation instruction.
 Among these topics, are procedures, diagrams and conditions for installation activities, such as unpacking, mounting and connecting.

 For machines the European Machinery Directive prescribes that an instruction manual must contain assembly, installation and connecting instructions, including drawings, diagrams and the means of attachment and the designation of the chassis or installation on which the machinery is to be mounted.